a7xflo/Partnerarbeit_university/README.md

 ### Windows users

 1. Install Windows Subsystem for Linux
-2. Terminal has problems with spaces in paths when powershell is used, use WSL bash instead.
-For beta WSL please read this
+2. Terminal has problems with spaces in paths when powershell is used, use `WSL bash` instead.
+For beta WSL please read [this](https://github.com/rogalmic/vscode-bash-debug/issues/93)
-3. pathBash refers to BASH binary path in WSL filesystem, not path to wsl.exe/bash.exe
+3. pathBash refers to BASH binary path in `WSL` filesystem, not path to `wsl.exe/bash.exe`

 ### Mac Users

+1. Read here if your mac has `/usr/local/bin/pkill`.
+2. Install `bash` version 4.* and set `pathBash` properly

 ### Common

-1. sudo apt install csvkit
+1. `sudo apt install csvkit`
-2. run universities.sh
+2. `run universities.sh`

 ## Tasks - Universitäten Ranking